 Stay up to date!
 Subscribe to our newsletter

-Work will start on the Dublin Mountains Makeover in June 2020 and will continue for many years, possibly decades.
+Work started on the Dublin Mountains Makeover in June 2020 and will continue for many years, possibly decades.
 It will be a slow and careful process, conducted in a way that minimises disruption to local residents and visitors, while locking in benefits for nature, recreation and the landscape that will be enjoyed by generations to come.

 |What?||Conifer plantations and mixed broadleaf forests|